eksctl-io/eksctl/userdocs/src/intro.md

 ```

+!!! note
-> NOTE: You will still need to install and configure Auto Scaling.
-See the "Enable Auto Scaling" section below.
+    You will still need to install and configure Auto Scaling.
+See the "Enable Auto Scaling" section.
 Also
     note that depending on your workloads you might need to use a separate nodegroup for each AZ.
-See [Zone-aware Auto
+See [Zone-aware
- Scaling](#zone-aware-Auto Scaling) below for more info.
+    Auto Scaling](/usage/autoscaling/) for more info.

 To use 30 `c4.xlarge` nodes and prevent updating current context in `~/.kube/config`, run: